rvrios22/electron-react-vite-typescript-starter/README.md

 4. Run npm run init
 5. Run npm run dev

+# Changing Repo

+If you want to commit to your own repo perform the following commands:
+1. rm -rf .git
+2. git init
+3. git add .
+4. git commit -m "insert your initial commit here"
+5. Create new repo on GitHub or where you have your code
+6. git remote add origin *your git link*
+7. git push -u origin main (or master depending on your repo)

 That's it!
 You're ready to start building in Electron!

 This starter template is based off of configurations from the freeCodeCamp Electron tutorial Link is here if you'd like to watch it: https://www.youtube.com/watch?v=fP-371MN0Ck&t=2716s

-When you're ready to build your app, run one of the following commands:
+When you're ready to build your app, run one of the following commands.
+The output will be the dist folder.

 # Mac M Series Chips:

 npm run dist:mac-silicon

 # Mac M Initel Chips:

 npm run dist:mac-intel

 # Windows:

 npm run dist:win

 # Linux:

 npm run dist:linux

-The output will be the dist folder